nemonik/hands-on-DevOps/readme.md

 -left-> (*)
 ```

+Although, functional testing, where a system is tested against the functional requirements, is by far the most expensive, most brittle and arguably least valuable in comparison to integration and unit testing, it still has its place in testing an application.

-We're going to write an automated functional test of `helloworld-web` instead of relying on a manual functional test by using Selenium, a portable software-testing framework for web applications.
+In this section, we're going to write an automated functional test for `helloworld-web` application instead of relying on a manual functional test.
+Why?
+Because the automated functional test can be repeatedly and reliably executed over and over.
+The same can be said not be said for tests written in english to be processed and executed by humans.

+We're going to write our functional tests in Selenium, a portable software-testing framework for web applications.
 Essentially, Selenium automates web browsers.

 More can be found here